-I doubt NATO will linger on for 400 years, but it may survive the Trump presidency.
-General James Mattis, in his confirmation hearings last week, declared that, quote: "If we didn't have NATO today, we'd need to create it.
-NATO is vital to our interests," end quote.
+I doubt NATO will linger on for 400 years, but it may survive the Trump Presidency.
+General James Mattis, in his confirmation hearings last week, declared that, quote:

 Plainly there are some differences to be sorted out there.
 I hope they get sorted out the President's way.
 If the Europeans, with all their industrial and financial muscle, can't put up a credible defense against cash-strapped Russia, its rusting military and its ageing population, I can't see that they're worth fighting for — worth us fighting for, that is.

 Proponents of NATO argue that the U.S. military has, since WW2, been instrumental in maintaining a stable world order through alliances like NATO, and that to dissolve any of those alliances would be a step towards disorder.